 The Rose Arbor and Rose Garden contain over 600 Tea, shrub, and miniature roses.
 The Children’s Playhouse is not too far from the Rose Garden.
 The Green Garden features a circular pool and the Azalea Walks, and the Vista Path are nearby.

 The Synoptic Garden displays over 500 types of tree and shrub with little signs arranged in alphabetical order by botanical name.
 I saw a few chipmunks in the Synoptic Garden.

 Main Greenhouse The Main Greenhouse was vivid in color from the orchids, cacti hibiscus, begonias and more.
 Kids can be a plant detective and collect stamps at plant stations.

 Camellia Greenhouse – This is the largest collection of camellias under glass in the Northeast.

 There are over 200 acres of woodland at Planting Fields, with miles of walking trails through the woods.

 Information needed to plan your visit

 Planting Fields Arboretum State Historic Park is located at 1395 Planting Fields Road in Oyster Bay, New York.

 - Grounds are open daily from 9:00 a.m. to 5:00 p.m., except December 25.

-- A $8 per car from April 1st to Labor day, 7 days a week and weekends only from September 10th thru October 31st.
-Admission free during winter season.
+- A $8 per car from April 1st to Labor day, seven days a week and weekends only from September 10th thru October 31st.
+Admission free during the winter season.

 - The Main Greenhouse and Camellia Greenhouse are open year round from 10:00 a.m. to 4 p.m.